Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Fingerprinting

-Now, since the prefix and suffix of each curved segment are line segment of length $1$, we can again apply the Lemma~\ref{lemma:wedges} (the geometric core lemma) in the proof of Lemma~\ref{lemma:boundDiff0}.
+\Cref{lemma:areaBounds,lemma:covering2} do not use any assumption on the geometry of the pieces, and can thus still be used.
+Finally, in the proof of \Cref{lemma:boundDiff01}, we can now apply \Cref{lemma:stickingOut} as before.
+Since the prefix and suffix of each curved segment are line segments of length $1$, we can again define triangles $W_j$ and apply \Cref{lemma:wedges} (the geometric core lemma), so the proof goes through unaltered.